Structured Long-Term Care Liability Framework

 How This Framework Moves From Breach to Causation

-Standards analysis is only powerful when it connects to the clinical mechanism of harm and the timeline.
-We use this structure to evaluate:
+Standards analysis is strongest when it connects directly to the clinical mechanism of harm and the timing of intervention windows.

-• Documentation integrity: Whether the record proves (or undermines) the claimed actions and communication.
+• Documentation integrity: whether the record proves or undermines the claimed actions, assessments, and communication.

-The output is a litigation-ready structure: what the standard required, what occurred, what is missing, what is inconsistent, and how those facts shape exposure, defensibility, and expert posture.
+Output: a litigation-ready structure identifying what the standard required, what occurred, what is missing, what is inconsistent, and how those facts shape exposure, defensibility, and expert posture.

 Linked Tools